Success in life is predicated on having a solid foundation.

 At a bare minimum, your estate plan should include:

 - Last Will and Testament: This covers what should happen to your property when you die.
 If you have children, make sure it includes clauses about guardianship of your children.
+Here’s more on how to write a will.

 - Living Will: Sometimes called a directive or advance directive, this covers end of life medical care if you’re unable to communicate it.